wangyu16/nyml/README.md

-# Config Format Specification
+# Not YAML

 ---

-The basic idea is to define a simple, human-readable key-value format, similar to yaml but even simpler.
+The basic idea of NYML is to define a simple, human-readable key-value format, similar to yaml but even simpler.

 - Use indent to show parent/child relationships.
 - Everything after the key is considered the value, unless it's a multiline string.